gvwilson/sensibleadventures/gleam/gleam.md

 see you.
 Then they'd *have* to believe me."

 "Do you think so?" the robot said doubtfully.
-"I think they would just throw stones at me like the Granna Shimmer monster did.
+"I think they would just throw stones at me like the Grandma Shimmer monster did.
 Especially if that loud man you were just talking to tells them to."

 Gleam sighed dejectedly.
 "You're probably right.
-Anyway, you shouldn't call Granna Shimmer a monster."
+Anyway, you shouldn't call Grandma Shimmer a monster."

 "But she threw stones," the robot replied reasonably.